Definitive Guide on How to Measure Roller Chain Sizes

 • Master Link Removal Tool (if applicable): If your chain has a master link, you might need a specific tool to remove it temporarily for easier measurement.

-Identify the Chain Type
+First Step: Identify the Chain Type

-Familiarize yourself with the type of chain you’re measuring.
+First and foremost, familiarize yourself with the type of chain you’re measuring.
 Most roller chains will have a code stamped on the outer link plate that denotes the size.
 However, if the code is worn or missing, measurement becomes necessary.

-Locate a Straight Section of the Chain
+Second Step: Locate a Straight Section of the Chain

-Measure the Pitch
+Third Step: Measure the Pitch

 Using your calipers, carefully measure the distance between the center of one roller pin to the center of the next roller pin in line.
+This distance is your pitch, which is crucial as it determines the chain’s compatibility with sprockets and other parts of your machine.
+Accurate pitch measurement is also vital since even the slightest variations can lead to improper fitting, wear, and chain system failure.

-Measure the Roller Width
+Last Step: Measure the Roller Width

 Open the caliper jaws and measure the width of the roller itself, between the two side plates.
 Make sure to measure at the widest point of the roller.
+This step is important to guarantee the right alignment and fitting of your sprockets.
+Inaccuracies lead to increased friction, misalignment, and premature wear on both the chain and its associated components.

-Measure the Link Plate Thickness (Optional)
+Optional Step: Measure the Link Plate Thickness

 For some applications, knowing the link plate thickness might be important.
 Use the calipers to measure the thickness of a single link plate from one flat side to the other.